 $ sudo pip3 install virtualenv

-The next step is to create a project directory where you will install selenium.
+The next step is to create a project directory where you will install Selenium.
 To create a directory, pass the following commands:

 $ mkdir -p selenium_chrome/drivers

 This will create multiple directories in the current folder.
-After that, change your current directory to selenium_chrome
+After that, change your current directory to selenium_chrome.

 $ cd selenium_chrome

-$ virtualenv .virtualenvironmentname
+$ virtualenv .set_your_virtual_environment_name

-$ source .virtualenvironmentname/bin/activate
+$ source .your_virtual_environment_name/bin/activate

-Step 2: How to Install Selenium Python Library
+How to Install Selenium Python Library

 $ pip3 install selenium

-Step 3: How to Install Chrome Driver for Chrome Browser
+How to Install Chrome Driver for Chrome Browser

 Steps to Install a chrome driver in Ubuntu as follows: First go to the official page .

-Once the page gets loaded, you will see a different release or version of the chrome driver.
-To Download chrome browser you should now which version of Chrome Browser your are currently using.
-We can check the chrome browser as follows:
+Once the page gets loaded, you will see a different release or version of the Chrome driver.

 - Step 1.
-Click on
+Click on the three dots which is below the close button

-the three dots which is below the close button. - Step 2.
-Next step is to click on Settings.
+- Step 2.
+Next step is to click on Settings

 Step 3.
 Go to About Chrome tab and check the chrome version.
-In my case chrome version is 96.0.46.
+In my case chrome version is 113.0.5672

-Once you are confirmed about a chrome version, let’s download the chrome driver.
-In my case, I’ll Download ChromeDriver 96.0.4664.45, and you may download the chrome driver according to the respective Chrome Browser version.
+In my case, I’ll download ChromeDriver 114.0.5735.16, and you may download the Chrome driver according to the respective Chrome browser version.

-$ unzip chromedriver_linux64.zip -d drivers/
+$ unzip ~/Downloads/chromedriver_linux64.zip -d ~/selenium_chrome/drivers

-After that, pass the ls command to verify whether the file is extracted as per our intention or not.
+command to verify whether the file was extracted as per our intention or not.

 $ ls -l drivers/